Ciro23/basic-php-mvc/README.md

 # How it works
-The router gets the first parameter of the url as the controller, the second as the method and the others as the method parameters.
+The router gets the first parameter of the url as the controller, the second as the method and the others as the method arguments.
 When the user search for a page, the router checks if its controller (and any method) exist, otherwise the pagenotfound controller is called

 # Basic setup